CrazyFlasher/domwires-as3/README.md

 ##CrazyFM
+**_NB!
+This project is in early alpha development version, and I don't recommend to use it for your projects development now._**

 ###Idea
 ActionScript 3 framework based on idea to split view from logic, but leave possibility for easy communication between them.
 Also the main idea of the framework is to fill it with new [extensions](extensions) easily.